awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 **Start in the environment account and create connection\.**

 In the environment account, create an AWS Proton service role that's scoped down to only the permissions that are needed for provisioning your environment infrastructure resources\.
-For more information, see [AWS Proton service role](security_iam_service-role-policy-examples.md#proton-svc-role)\.
+For more information, see [AWS Proton service role for provisioning using AWS CloudFormation](security_iam_service-role-policy-examples.md#proton-svc-role)\.

-Then create and send an environment account connection request to your management account\.
+Then, create and send an environment account connection request to your management account\.
 When the request is accepted, AWS Proton can use the associated IAM role that permits environment resource provisioning in the associated environment account\.

 **In the management account, accept or reject the environment account connection\.**